akshgarg7/wordle/README.md

 # wordle
-6 tries to guess the word
+## 6 tries to guess the word
+Run the python file to play :)